decorative circle

 CMV

-When searching through donor profiles, you may be confused by a CMV positive test result, here is some information that should clear things up, but if you have questions about a particular donor’s CMV status, or CMV in general, please contact us.
+When searching through donor profiles, you may be confused by a CMV positive test result, here is some information about CMV and sperm donors that should help, but if you have questions about a particular donor’s CMV status, please contact us.
+If you have questions about CMV in general, please contact your physician or other health care provider.
+The CDC has information on their website about CMV, including a helpful fact sheet about CMV for pregnant people and parents.

 Cytomegalovirus (CMV) is a viral disease that is relatively common in the general population, particularly among those with routine exposure to children.
 Most people who are infected with CMV have no symptoms, and develop antibodies to the virus with no further consequences, while others have mild flu like symptoms.
-CMV can cause birth defects in a developing fetus when a woman is infected for the first time while she is pregnant, so the FDA mandates that sperm donors are tested for CMV status.
+CMV can cause birth defects in a developing fetus when a person has an infection while they are pregnant, so the FDA mandates that sperm donors are tested for CMV status.
+All Cryobio donors are tested for CMV status when they enter the program and then repeatedly while they are in the program.

 Antibodies to CMV can be detected with a blood test: CMV Total.
 A positive CMV Total indicates that a person has been exposed to the virus at some point in the past.
 A negative CMV Total indicates no previous exposure.
-If the CMV Total test is positive, the donor is tested for CMV IgM to see if he is actively infected.
+If a donor has a positive CMV Total test, then the donor is tested for CMV IgM to see if he is actively infected.
 If the CMV IgM is positive, it means that he is actively infected and cannot donate sperm until the situation has resolved.
 If the IgM is negative, it means that the donor is not currently actively infected, and can donate sperm.
+We indicate these donors by listing them as CMV positive.
+CMV negative donors are donors who have never been exposed to CMV.

 ZIKA